 Checkpoint

 If you’re still stuck as to why an error occurred (something we all encounter), reach out for help.
-Make sure to post in Slack:
+For the workshop, please post the question in Slack with the following information:

 This way we’ll more quickly be able to diagnose the problem.